 Another one of the most popular perennials for a garden is the bleeding heart.
 These plants are popular because of the distinct shape of the petals, which hang from the flower stalks and look like hearts.

 They can last anywhere from 5 to 7 years or even longer.
 The dark green coloring of the plant combined with the pink petals and the hanging leaves makes the bleeding heart contribute to a forest look, which could be perfect for the type of garden that you are working towards.

 Overall, caring for a bleeding heart does not take that much work.
 Just be sure to protect the plants from getting too hot or from getting too much sun.
 As long as it doesn’t have a summer that’s too rough, it will be well prepared to lie dormant during the winter to bloom again in the spring.
 Bleeding hearts will also reseed themselves, so once you find the right spot for them, you can mostly leave them alone, apart from watering.

 7. Tickseed (Coreopsis)

-Tickseed is another popular perennial flower grown partly because of their tolerance of different soil types and their long blooms.
+Tickseed is another popular perennial flower grown partly because of its tolerance of different soil types and its long blooms.
 The flower first blooms in early summer and stays put through the fall, making coreopsis a great complement to spring-summer flowers.

-As with most other favorite perennials, tickseed are remarkably easy to grow as they tolerate just about any conditions.
-As long as they have full sun and get water, they can survive droughts and resist pests.
+As with most other favorite perennials, tickseed is remarkably easy to grow as they tolerate just about any condition.
+If they have full sun and get water, they can survive droughts and resist pests.
 Because of their durability and bright summer colors, they will make your garden shine.